catsdata/surfs_up/README.md

 ![June Temps](https://github.com/catsdata/surfs_up/blob/main/images/junestats.PNG)  ![December Temps](https://github.com/catsdata/surfs_up/blob/main/images/decstats.PNG)

 - An immediate observation would be the data points for June being higher than December.
-But from a previous research we know that several weather stations can be inconsistent in their data output.
+But from a previous research using our station table, we know that several weather stations can be inconsistent in their data output.
 Since we're looking at averages over several years, this shouldn't skew the data too much.
 - June tends to be warmer than December with a minimum temp of 64, maximum of 85 and low standard deviation of 3.25 versus 56 min, 83 max and a higher stndardard deviation of 3.74.
 - June temps have an overall more pleasant range, however December is still somewhat ideal with an average of 71 degrees which is only 4 degrees less than June's average.
 - We can see additional detail in a previous observation of monthly averages on temps; a large majority of data sits in between 67 and 81 degrees - perfect t-shirt weather.